 - built on the foundation of

-your deep understanding of the student in relation to the formal curriculum, domains of learning and stages of learning and development.
+your deep understanding of the student about the formal curriculum, domains of learning and stages of learning and development.
 This often requires a significant investment of time for teachers to work together to 'unpack' the formal curriculum and come to understand it personally and collectively

 - developed in ways that

 build students' assessment capability, so that they understand the purpose of assessment, what is expected of them and how they will be assessed by their teacher, self or peers.

 We offer several resources for consideration in generating local assessments that will reveal growth over time.
 These include: